-Under the Proposed Rules, a registrant would be required to disclose Scope 3 emissions if such emissions are material or included in a previously disclosed emissions reduction target or goal.
+Under the Proposed Rules, a registrant must disclose Scope 3 emissions if such emissions are material or included in a previously disclosed emissions reduction target or goal.
 The Proposed Rules define Scope 3 emissions as, "all indirect GHG emissions not otherwise included in a registrant's Scope 2 emissions, which occur in the upstream and downstream activities of a registrant's value chain."
-New York Farm Bureau's small- and medium-sized farm members are deeply concerned about the indirect economic effects of Scope 3 emissions disclosures and the impact on data privacy.
+Our small- and medium-sized farm members are deeply concerned about the indirect economic effects of Scope 3 emissions disclosures and the impact on data privacy.